devceejay/devceejay/README.md

 ## About Me:

-My name is Chijioke Nwabasili.
-I am an aspiring Front-end web developer with a strong passion for creating web experiences that are functional and visually appealing.
-My interest in web development began from a fascination of how websites work and a desire to bring my creativity into the digital world.
+I'm Chijioke Nwabasili, a Front-end Web Developer based in Nigeria with a keen eye for design and a strong foundation in HTML, CSS, and a growing expertise in JavaScript.
+I'm passionate about crafting clean, responsive, and visually appealing websites that offer great user experiences.
+I focus on writing clean, maintainable code while following modern design principles to create functional and engaging digital experiences.

-Currently, I am honing my skills in JavaScript through structured and guided learning resources and building hands-on projects with the aim of growing into a proficient developer who can contribute to impactful projects and work with others to create meaningful digital experiences.
+Currently, I'm deepening my JavaScript skills through structured learning and hands-on projects at <a href="https://www.linkedin.com/company/dotcampus-co">Dot Campus</a>.
+My goal is to evolve into a proficient developer, contribute to impactful projects, and collaborate with others to build meaningful digital experiences.

-I am open to connecting with like-minded developers and collaborating on professional projects that make a difference.
-Feel free to reach out, let’s build the web of tomorrow! 🌐

 ## Technologies & Tools: